TESOL Trainers: K12 Education Consultants

 There are 4 domains of language: speaking, listening, reading, and writing.

 Listening, in a linguistic sense means effectively understanding verbal input.
-In an academic sense, being able to listening effectively has profound importance on student success.
-Whether students are listening to their peers, their teachers, or something coming from a screen or monitor, one thing is true: Students are constantly listening to something.
+In an academic sense, being able to listen effectively has profound importance on student success.
+Whether students are listening to their peers, their teachers, or something coming from a screen or monitor, one thing is true: Students are constantly listening to something

 Just consider how important listening is in these situations: